Strobesstrobes

 TL;DR

-• ✓A sound methodology runs in five phases: recon, endpoint analysis, authorization testing, exploitation, and reporting.
+• ✓Run five phases: recon, endpoint analysis, authorization testing, exploitation, and reporting.
+Each hands structured output to the next.

 What is an API penetration testing methodology?

 It is a fixed sequence of phases that takes you from zero knowledge to a categorized findings report, applied identically to every API so nothing is skipped.
-A methodology is what separates a structured pentest from random fuzzing: it guarantees you tested authorization on every object endpoint, not just the ones you remembered.
+The difference between a methodology and random fuzzing is that a methodology guarantees you tested authorization on every object endpoint, not just the ones you happened to remember.

 1. Reconnaissance: enumerate endpoints, versions, and parameters.